life4ants/Invasion-Rails/README.md

     $ rails server

 Open your browser to `localhost:3000` and you will get the home page.
-You can log in with the username and password you chose for the admin user and join the created game from there.
+You can log in with an email and password for any of the users created in `db/seeds.rb`.